ZeNyfh/misc-scripts/README.md

 Manually defined to use: YouTube, Genius Lyrics, Lyrics Translate, and Online Notepad.

 This has also been through many iterations, currently on version 1.6 as of writing.
 Sadly I don't have the version history for this which would've been fun.
 This started off as a standalone python project, I have many spinoff transliterators written in python, but Russian to Polish was the first one I made.

+It isn't perfect, some letters are the wrong vowel because of russian pronunciation rules, but thats for later.
 <br><br>